 insects from the forests of Chiang Mai is an excellent website featuring many photos and audio recordings of cicadas from Thailand.
 If you want to explore cicadas around the world, it’s a great place to start.

-Update: More Photos!
-NEW!
-Santisuk Vibul’ s Cicada Photos from Bangkok, Thailand.
+A new gallery folks: Santisuk Vibul’ s Cicada Photos of Genus Dundubia from Bagkok, Thailand.